snarfed/arroba/README.md

 * `MST`:
   * Add new `cids_for_path`, `add_covering_proofs` methods.
 * `Repo`:
-  * `apply_writes`: if the commit is a noop, ie it results in no change to the MST - for example, a create and delete of the same record, or an update of a record with no changes - skip the commit and leave the repo as it is.
-(No-op commits are evidently illegal in ATProto.)
+  * `apply_writes`: skip no-op update operations where the new record value is the same as the existing stored record.
+(No-op updates are evidently illegal in ATProto.)
 * `Server`:
   * Drastically redesign `subscribeRepos` to unify event stream generation across all subscribers.
 This significantly improves scalability and reduces CPU and I/O to near constant, with minimal additional overhead per subscriber.